Bieber strikes out 11 as streaking Indians shut out Pirates

 FRANCONA’S STATUS

-The Indians hope to have manager Terry Francona back in the dugout Friday night when they play the Tigers in the opener of a three-game series in Cleveland.
+The Indians hope to have Francona back in the dugout Friday night when they play the Tigers in the opener of a three-game series in Cleveland.

 Francona had a medical procedure this week to address a gastrointestinal issue that has bothered him since spring training.
 Francona missed his 11th game Thursday because of the ailment.

-“We need Tito here,” said first base coach Sandy Alomar Jr., who is managing the club in Francona’s absence.
+“We need Tito here,” Alomar said.
 “He brings so much to the table.”

 PIRATES EXEC TESTS POSITIVE